 Image Credit: Uwe Conrad

-The MOBO awards return tonight after a three-year hiatus, hopeful that people will watch after years of music award show ambivalence.
+The MOBO awards return after a three-year hiatus, hopeful that people will watch after years of music award show ambivalence.

 This year has not been kind to music award shows, with controversy, snubbed artists and the uncomfortable truth that, even though we’ve been trapped inside, barely anyone is watching.
-Maybe it’s too much to expect viewers to tune in to an entire event when you can read a listicle the next day and swipe through stories to catch up on the winners, losers and scandals.
+Maybe it’s too much to expect viewers to tune into an entire event when you can read a listicle the next day and swipe through stories to catch up on the winners, losers and scandals.

-Kanya King, MOBO Founder and CEO, said: ‘We had always planned to bring the awards back as it is, and has been, so important to a lot of people – and not just the talent.
-And especially after this historic year, we were not going to ignore the times that we are in and decided to end 2020 on a bold and optimistic note.’
+Kanya King, MOBO Founder and CEO, said: “We had always planned to bring the awards back as it is, and has been, so important to a lot of people – and not just the talent.
+And especially after this historic year, we were not going to ignore the times that we are in and decided to end 2020 on a bold and optimistic note.”

 In a year where BLM protests and conversations around race have gone global, and award shows too have come under the spotlight, the MOBOs are a timely champion of diversity.
-Standing for ‘Music of Black Origin’, they reward British and international talent in Hip Hop, Grime, RnB/Soul, Reggae, Jazz, Gospel, and African music.
-Nominees this year include Lianne La Havas and Mahalia for Best Female Act and Burna Boy and H.E.R for Best International Act.
+Standing for Music of Black Origin, they reward British and international talent in Hip Hop, Grime, RnB/Soul, Reggae, Jazz, Gospel, and African music.

-The MOBO Awards are such an incredible example of British content and creativity that should be celebrated.
+On expanding the reach of the awards, YouTube Music Europe director Dan Chalmers said: “The MOBO Awards are such an incredible example of British content and creativity that should be celebrated.
 To help promote the event this year, we are providing a medley of promotional support, ranging from on-platform promos, billboard advertising, social media boosts and more.”

 The MOBOs will be keen to avoid the falling ratings and bad publicity similar shows have seen in the past few years.
 Last month, The Weeknd was furious at being shut out of the Grammy nominations despite having the most-streamed song (‘Blinding Lights’), tweeting that the award show is ‘corrupt’:

-Feeling snubbed herself, Goulding said: ‘I have amassed what I see to be a notable body of work in this industry, in the form of many millions of album sales… But it still, apparently, does not qualify me, or my peers with the same reception, for formal recognition from my industry.’
+Feeling snubbed herself, Goulding said: “I have amassed what I see to be a notable body of work in this industry, in the form of many millions of album sales… But it still, apparently, does not qualify me, or my peers with the same reception, for formal recognition from my industry.”